docarray/docarray/docs/user_guide/storing/first_steps.md

 Either way, if the location does not yet contain any data, we start from a blank slate.
 If the location already contains data from a previous session, it will be accessible through the Document Index.

-### Index data
+## Index data

-Now that you have a Document Index, you can add data to it, using the [index()][docarray.index.backends.hnswlib.HnswDocumentIndex.index] method:
+Now that you have a Document Index, you can add data to it, using the [index()][docarray.index.abstract.BaseDocIndex.index] method:

 ```python
 import numpy as np